Adventure Quest X

 Sperm whales, known by scientists as Physeter macrocephalus, are the largest odontocetes or toothed-whales in the world.
 They are distributed throughout all of the oceans on Earth but are primarily found in the temperate and tropical waters of the Atlantic and Pacific Oceans.
 The western coast of Dominica is inhabited by a large and extensively documented group of resident sperm whales.

 Once aboard we will motor along the western coast of the island looking for spouts and using acoustic monitoring to locate the whales.
-Once we find them we will observe their behavior as the boat maneuvers into position for us to have a soft-in-water encounter.
+Once we find them we will observe their behavior as the boat maneuvers into position for us to have a passive in-water whale encounter.

 Schedule and Rates